ceramicnetwork/docs/docs/reference/http-api.md

 ## **Commits**

-The `commits` endpoint provides lower level access to the data structure of a Ceramic document.
-It is also the enpoint that is used in order to update a document, by adding a new commit.
+The `commits` endpoint provides lower level access to the data structure of a Ceramic stream.
+It is also the enpoint that is used in order to update a stream, by adding a new commit.

-### Get all document commits
+### Get all stream commits

-By calling get on the *commits* endpoint along with a DocID gives you access to all of the commits of the given document.
-This is useful if you want to inspect the document history, or apply all of the commits to a ceramic node that is not connected to the network.
+By calling GET on the *commits* endpoint along with a StreamID gives you access to all of the commits of the given stream.
+This is useful if you want to inspect the stream history, or apply all of the commits to a Ceramic node that is not connected to the network.

 === "Request"

     ```bash
-    GET /api/v0/commits/:docid
+    GET /api/v0/commits/:streamid
     ```

-    Here, `:docid` should be replaced by the string representation of the DocID of the document that is being requested.
+    Here, `:streamid` should be replaced by the string representation of the StreamID of the stream that is being requested.

 === "Response"

-    * `docId` - the DocID of the requested document, string
+    * `streamId` - the StreamID of the requested stream, string
     * `commits` - an array of commit objects

 #### Example

 === "Request"

     ```bash
     $ curl http://localhost:7007/api/v0/commits/kjzl6cwe1jw14ahmwunhk9yjwawac12tb52j1uj3b9a57eohmhycec8778p3syv
     ```

 === "Response"

     ```bash
     {
-      "docId": "kjzl6cwe1jw14ahmwunhk9yjwawac12tb52j1uj3b9a57eohmhycec8778p3syv",
+      "streamId": "kjzl6cwe1jw14ahmwunhk9yjwawac12tb52j1uj3b9a57eohmhycec8778p3syv",
       "commits": [
         {
           "cid": "bagcqcera2faj5vik2giftqxftbngfndkci7x4z5vp3psrf4flcptgkz5xztq",